RHODE ISLAND INVENTION INDEX – NOVEMBER 2022

-In November, the Rhode Island Invention Index scored a positive sentiment which was lower than the previous year’s average and underperformed the upward trend for the year.
+In November, the Rhode Island Invention Index scored a positive sentiment which was higher than the previous year’s average but underperformed the upward trend for the year.
 This is similar to the prior 12 months, which experienced an upward trend.
 There has been no sudden drop in patent numbers, despite the evolving situation with Covid-19.
 However, it is possible that these approvals are happening on patents applied for prior to the Covid-19 outbreak.
 If this is the case, we may see a decrease in approvals – and a reduced Invention Index – in the coming months/years as the state feels the full economic impact of companies closing and/or being forced to minimize their staffing and therefore minimize their R&D work hours.

 Learn more about the Invention Index here.